 “Are you a no-kill shelter?” the woman asked as she readied a $20.00 bill for the donation box?
 The honest answer was ‘no,’ and my explanation didn’t help matters much, …at all really.
 With one corner already inside the box that twenty dollar bill did a U-Turn and headed straight back to the woman’s purse.
 Our consolation prize was a $5.00 bill.

 And I thanked her.

-I’m writing that now, because I sure as Hell wasn’t going to say it the, and yes I do feel better.
+I’m writing that now, because I sure as Hell wasn’t going to say it then (yes I do feel better).
 That wasn’t the only irritating moment that I recall from the year and a half I worked at a local Humane Association, but I suppose this is to be expected.
 There is indeed something terrible about a conventional will-kill shelter.
 Looking at it from the perspective of the lady above, I had effectively told her that the organization I worked for killed perfectly healthy kittens and puppies, …and that I wanted money so that we could continue doing so.
 Under the circumstances, I suppose I should have been damned thankful to get a five.

 Seriously, what a bastard!

 It’s tough to find a sound patch of middle ground on some issues and this is one of them.

 I had that job for about a year and a half, and this was hardly the first time I’d taken grief from someone in favor of no-kill shelters.
 There was the volunteer who wouldn’t step foot in our shelter.
 There were the interviews that ALWAYS raised questions about euthanasia, even when that was clearly not the issue at hand.
 And then there were the phone calls, the ones that went something like this; “I don’t want to bring him to you, but no-one else will take him, what do I do?”
 And of course there were countless times I heard people describe themselves as rescuing an animal from us, often one we had been at great pains to keep alive.